Jamie Uys: Awards

 In 1981 Uys received the Grand Prix at the Festival International du Film de Comedie of Vevey for The Gods Must Be Crazy, and in 1974 he received the Golden Globe for best documentary for Animals Are Beautiful People.

 Personal life

 Jamie Uys lived in Johannesburg and had a modest A-frame house at 262 Die Heide Street in Paradise Beach, a quiet coastal resort 5 km west of the surfers' paradise Jeffreys Bay (Eastern Cape).
 The house was 300 meters from the ocean and for many years had no electricity, only paraffin and later gas lamps.
 In the late 1970s and early 1980s he built a luxurious house on the beachfront, a couple of hundred meters away from his old A-frame.

-As a keen amateur botanist Uys had a herbarium, and he collected a variety of plant specimens.
+A keen amateur botanist, Uys had a herbarium and he collected a variety of plant specimens.